-The problems comes from far too many people do not realize they have it, they do not get tested, and there for are not taking the proper medication for it.
+The problems come from far too many people do not realize they have it, they do not get tested, and therefore are not taking the proper medication for it.

 - Nearly 1 in 5 people do not know they have HIV

 - Those who do not know they have HIV have a greater risk of serious health issues and early death

 - People who do not know they have the virus can pass it unknowingly to others